-"A few months ago, I surveyed the websites of six major cosmetic lines to see if they used older women in any of their online makeup tutorials," Elise Marquam Jahns, a makeup artist who specializes in makeup for women over 40, told me.
+"A few months ago, I surveyed the websites of six major cosmetic lines to see if they used older women in any of their online makeup tutorials," Elise Marquam-Jahns, a makeup artist who specializes in makeup for women over 40, told me.

 "Only one did, and it was extremely brief," she continued.
-"So information on makeup for women over 40 is definitely needed.
+"So information on makeup for women over 40 is needed.
 The classes I teach that specifically deal with makeup techniques for 'boomer and beyond' women also tend to fill up the fastest.
 That response indicates how much older women appreciate a beauty education that specifically addresses their needs."

 You see, most women aren't taught to replace the techniques they learned in middle school with ones that are better suited for their current age.
 No one talks about applying makeup to a face that isn't naturally plump, tight, and line-free.
 It's yet another benchmark in a society so obsessed with glorifying youth and casting women past a certain age aside.

 "Andrea Q. Robinson wrote a book called Toss the Gloss," Jahns told me.
 "She was an executive at several cosmetic companies and a former beauty editor.
 She feels there aren't a whole lot of products that meet her strict criteria for cosmetics that flatter the color and texture of older skin.
 She feels the answer is that most men running the major beauty corporations think we've lost it at 50 and aged out of their makeup market.

 "She contends, 'The only products they're spending big bucks to market are wrinkle creams.
 [Companies] are afraid to address our specific needs with anything other than anti-aging creams because they are worried that they will alienate their younger consumer base, even though we (50+ women) are the largest demographic with more money to spend.
 They need to wake up and realize that we're worth their investment.'"